-to provide key ecosystem services), and the future for thriving reefs is highly uncertain.
-Yet, some reefs have improved in health, and retained an ability to recover, thanks to steps taken to manage, protect and restore them.
-Studies of these "bright spots" ^{55,56,57,58,59} provide important lessons to guide future actions, such as how local community participation can improve management outcomes.
+groups, and reef fish abundance and biomass (e.g., 55).
+Many reefs are effectively gone (i.e., they have lost their integrity and capacity to provide key ecosystem services), and the future for thriving reefs is highly uncertain.
+Yet, some reefs have improved in health, and retained an ability to recover, thanks to steps taken to manage, protect, and restore them.
+Studies of these "bright spots" ^{56,57,58,59,60} provide important lessons to guide future actions, such as how local community participation can improve management outcomes.

-It is not too late to ensure a future for coral reefs, but we are clearly running out of time for taking meaningful action.^{60,61} Reef decline becomes ecologically and economically catastrophic long before individual species are at risk of extinction.
+It is not too late to ensure a future for coral reefs, but we are clearly running out of time for taking meaningful action ^{61,62}.
+Reef decline becomes ecologically and economically catastrophic long before individual species are at risk of extinction.
 Stresses on coral reefs are reaching levels beyond which the ecosystem services provided by reefs that humans depend on will rapidly deteriorate globally and be extremely difficult to restore.
-Reefs are increasingly shifting into novel ecological configurations which function in ways that are difficult to predict but will need to be managed appropriately to maximise the services, such as fish biomass production, other vital ones, such as coastal protection and reef accretion, will be severely diminished in degraded reefs with low coral cover and complexity.^{64,65} Reef accretion will not be able to match projected rates of sea level rise by the end of the century under RCPs 4.5 and 8.5.66 Without the prioritisation of coherent, synergistic, decisive and rapid actions to address threats, coral reefs will vanish from the globe as functioning ecosystems, taking with them most of the invaluable services they provide to the ocean and to humanity.
+Reefs are increasingly shifting into novel ecological configurations which function in ways that are difficult to predict, but will need to be managed appropriately to maximise the services these reefs can provide ^{63,64}.
+While novel coral reef configurations may continue to maintain a few ecosystem services, such as fish biomass production, other vital ones, such as coastal protection and reef accretion, will be severely diminished in degraded reefs with low coral cover and complexity ^{65,66}.
+Reef accretion will not be able to match projected rates of sea level rise by the end of the century under RCPs 4.5 and 8.5 67.
+Without the prioritisation of coherent, synergistic, decisive, and rapid actions to address threats, coral reefs will vanish from the globe as functioning ecosystems, taking with them most of the invaluable services they provide to the ocean and to humanity.

 Today's decision makers are thus faced with a stark reality: for the first time, an entire globally dispersed ecosystem that supports millions of species and people may be lost at the hands of humans.
-Moreover, the time window to prevent this before critical tipping points are crossed is rapidly closing 67, with 10-30% of reefs remaining if temperature rise is limited to 1.5°C but only 1% remaining if the increase reaches 2°C 68 by the end of this century.
-Furthermore, a shift from RCP 8.5 to RCP 2.6 is estimated to prevent economic damage of approximately AUD\$28 Billion in Australia alone.69 The recently conducted Concept Feasibility Study for the Australian Reef Restoration and Adaptation Program highlights that "time is of the essence: the longer we [wait], the more expensive and difficult it [will] be to successfully intervene at any scale and the greater the risk [that] the window of opportunity [will] close" (www.gbrrestoration.org/the-program/).
+Moreover, the time window to prevent the crossing of critical tipping points is rapidly closing 68, with 10-30% of reefs remaining if temperature rise is limited to 1.5°C but only 1% remaining if the increase reaches 2°C 69 by the end of this century.
+Furthermore, a shift from RCP 8.5 to RCP 2.6 is estimated to prevent economic damage of approximately AUD\$28 billion in Australia alone 70.
+The recently conducted Concept Feasibility Study for the Australian Reef Restoration and Adaptation Program highlights that "time is of the essence: the longer we [wait], the more expensive and difficult it [will] be to successfully intervene at any scale and the greater the risk [that] the window of opportunity [will] close" (www.gbrrestoration.org/the-program/).
 The present decade therefore offers a critical, and likely the last, opportunity to prevent irreversible damage.